 The information on this page will help you get a feel for living in Perth, how to arrange accommodation, how much money you will need to support yourself (and any dependents), and where you can go to socialise and make friends.

-It is a requirement of the Department of Immigration and Border Protection that, from 1 July 2012, prospective overseas students will need to demonstrate that they have access to finances to fund their living costs in Australia.
+It is a requirement of the Department of Home Affairs that, from 1 July 2012, prospective overseas students will need to demonstrate that they have access to finances to fund their living costs in Australia.

 More information about studying in Australia is available from the Australian Government’s Study in Australia website: